 - Punta Gorda Airport: Although farther away from Sarasota than the other airports, Punta Gorda is about a 1 1/2 hour drive from Sarasota.
 Still a viable option if needed.

-Naples is serviced by regional airports.
+Currently, Naples has a regional airport.
 The only airport in Naples is for private or chartered flights.

 - Naples Private Airport: This airport is located 5 miles from the center of Naples.
 However convenient, this airport only serves private and chartered flights.
 No commercial flights.